davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 ### Motivation
 Where did this expression come from?

-I was initially interested in a much simpler question:
+I was initially interested in a much simpler question.

-***Simple Question***When can we express the reciprocal of a whole number as a sum of reciprocals of whole numbers?*
+***Simple Question:*** *When can we express the reciprocal of a whole number as a sum of reciprocals of whole numbers?*

 In other words, for which whole numbers $n$ can we write $\frac{1}{n}=\frac{1}{n'}+\frac{1}{n''}$?
 (Here, $n'$ and $n''$ are also whole numbers.)